Dawod-G/ENSEA_Typst-Template/volt-lab-ensea/-draft/template-lab.typ

 // ============================

 #let report(
-  TITLE: none,
+  title: none,
-  AUTHORS: none,
+  authors: none,
-  STUDENT-INFO: none,
+  student-info: none,
-  LAB-DESCRIPTION: none,
+  lab-description: none,
   body,
 ) = {
-  // Check if all mandatory variables are defined. if TITLE == none {
+  // Check if all mandatory variables are defined. if title == none {
     panic(
-      "The `TITLE` variable must be defined.
+      "The `title` variable must be defined.
 It should be a string representing the title of the report.", )
   }

-  if AUTHORS == none {
+  if authors == none {
     panic(
-      "The `AUTHORS` variable must be defined.
+      "The `authors` variable must be defined.
 It should be a list of strings representing the authors of the report.", )
   }

-  if STUDENT-INFO == none {
+  if student-info == none {
     panic(
-      "The `STUDENT-INFO` variable must be defined.
+      "The `student-info` variable must be defined.
 It should be a string with the student's information.", )
   }

-  if LAB-DESCRIPTION == none {
+  if lab-description == none {
-    panic("The `LAB-DESCRIPTION` variable must be defined.
+    panic("The `lab-description` variable must be defined.
 It should be a string describing the lab.")
   }

-  set document(author: AUTHORS, title: TITLE)
+  set document(author: authors, title: title)

   set page(paper: "a4", margin: auto)